WolverinDEV/BungeeUtil/README.md

 # BungeeUtil
-## The Proxy-side PacketLib with build in futures like an Inventory API
+## The Proxy-Side PacketLib with build in futures like an Inventory API

 ### For what is BungeeUtil?